electronicarts/gigi/readme/tutorial/tutorial.md

 ![](createdtex.png)

 Our input texture is created.
-To create our output texture, right click on an empty space, and create another "resourceTexture" node.
+To create our output texture, right click on an empty space, and create another "Texture" node.
 Then:
 1. Set the name to "Output"
 2. Set the visibility to "Exported" meaning that the texture is managed by the technique, but is made available outside of the technique after execution.
 3. Under the "Format" section, set the "Node" drop down to "Input", meaning that this texture will have the same format as "Input", whatever format that is.